The historic Fort Matanzas stands guard at the southern waterway approach to St. Augustine

 Ferry to the Fort

-The Visitor Center and most of the park grounds are open daily to the public, but the Fort is only accessible via a passenger ferry which leaves the mainland from 9:30 a.m. to 3:30 p.m., on Wednesdays thru Sundays.
-Both the ferry and fort admission are free; however, guests must obtain a ferry pass from the Visitor Center.
+The Visitor Center and most of the park grounds are open daily to the public, however, the fort is only accessible via a passenger ferry, which leaves the mainland hourly from 9:30 a.m. to 3:30 p.m., Wednesdays through Sundays.
+The ferry and fort admission are free; guests must obtain a ferry pass from the Visitor Center.

-Every person on board the ferry, regardless of age, must have a pass.
-Passes are given out on the day of the trip only, and on busy days all passes are often gone by 11:00 a.m.
+No person, of any age, may board the ferry without a pass.
+Passes are given out on the day of the trip only, all passes may be claimed by 11:00 a.m. on busy days.
 No passes are distributed over the phone.

 Note: Dogs on a leash are allowed in the park, but not in the buildings, on the ferry, or at the fort.